Yaser-Aldammad/Software-Engineering/README.md

 > nodemon frontend/index.js
 > ```
 >
-> The port will listen to http://localhost:8080
+> The app will listen to http://localhost:8080

 ## Repository Structure